Thomas Stuart Chalmers

-Thomas Stuart Chalmers (June 1816 – July 13, 1903) was a Scottish-born American businessman.
+Thomas Stuart Chalmers (June 1816 – July 13, 1903) was an American businessman.
 A pioneer of Chicago industry, he founded Fraser & Chalmers, a precursor to Allis-Chalmers (now part of AGCO).

 Life

-Chalmers was born in Dronley, Scotland, in June of 1816.
-He emigrated to the United States around 1842.
+Chalmers was born in Dronley, Scotland, in June 1816.
+He emigrated to the United States around 1842 or 1843.

 In 1872, Chalmers founded Fraser & Chalmers in Chicago.
 By 1880, the company employed over 170 workers.
 Frasers & Chalmers produced mining machinery, boilers, and pumps, becoming one of the largest mining manufacturing companies in the world by 1890.

-Chalmers died at his home at 179 Ashland Boulevard in Chicago on June 28th, 1903.
+Chalmers died at his home at 179 Ashland Boulevard in Chicago on June 28, 1903.
+The cause of death was bronchitis.